 I watched an interview with Angela Barnes for the Leicester Comedy Festival which took place online because of the Coronavirus epidemic in February 2021.
 Barnes talked to founding director Geoff Rowe about her comedy career and her highlights and views on the future of live comedy.

-The comedian appeared as a guest for Return of The Craic Online Comedy Club that I watched in April 2021.
+The comic appeared as a guest for Return of The Craic Online Comedy Club that I watched in April 2021.
 She very wittily described her upcoming wedding plans and coping in lockdown with her other half.
-The routine was full of great jokes, wordplay and stories.
+The routine was full of great jokes, wordplay, and stories.